 This recipe calls for chopping potatoes and then frying in vegetable oil.
 I have made these burritos many times by substituting frozen hash browns to makes these smothered burritos.
 It works like a charm.
 Just fry them per package instructions.

 A good quality tortilla is important to a good breakfast burrito.
 Hopefully your town has a tortilleria that makes fresh.
-My friend Heather and I discovered a great place to purchase freshly made flour tortillas in the Denver area.
+I discovered a great place to purchase freshly made flour tortillas in the Denver area.

 They’re the best I’ve ever had.
 You can watch them making the tortillas behind the cash register and grabbing one of the warm bags of soft, fluffy fresh tortillas is a wonderful promise of goodness.